Pros and Cons of 529 Plans: Is a 529 Right for Your Education Savings?

 Flexibility

-529 plans offer the same benefits for all families, regardless of household income or contribution amount.
+529 plans offer the same advantages for all families, regardless of household income or contribution amount.
 You can invest in almost any 529 plan, no matter where you live or your child will attend college.

 Disadvantages of Using a 529 Plan